WP-MIP: An Artificial Intelligence, Hybrid, and Physically Based Model Intercomparison Project for Weather Prediction: WP-MIP and Beyond

-By facilitating the assessment of physically based, AIWP and hybrid models being developed at operational forecasting centers, and accelerating the development AI-ready verification techniques, WP-MIP represents an important WMO contribution to global NWP research.
+By facilitating the assessment of physically based, AIWP, and hybrid models being developed at operational forecasting centers, and accelerating the development of AI-ready verification techniques, WP-MIP represents an important WMO contribution to global NWP research.
 The lessons learned from this project will inform decisions about the deployment of the next generation of operational models.
 With their ability to generate high-quality predictions in resource-limited environments, the AIWP components of such systems have the potential to expand the availability of critical weather information, a key EW4All objective that promises to protect lives and property around the globe.

-\acknowledgments This work is a contribution to Earth System Modelling and Observations (ESMO), a core project of the World Climate Research Programme (WCRP) of the World Meteorological Organization (WMO), which advances coordination and innovation in Earth system modeling and observational activities.
+\acknowledgments The authors thank editor Craig Schwartz and all reviewers (including Brian Henn and Jacob Radford) for the insightful and constructive suggestions that helped to prepare this study for publication.
+This work is a contribution to Earth System Modelling and Observations (ESMO), a core project of the World Climate Research Programme (WCRP) of the World Meteorological Organization (WMO), which advances coordination and innovation in Earth system modeling and observational activities.
 We acknowledge the WCRP for coordinating this international research effort and the German Federal Ministry of Research, Technology and Space (BMFTR) for funding through the ESMO IPO project (Grant No. 01LP2312A).
 A. McGovern is supported by the US National Science Foundation (2019758).
 G. Skok is supported by the Slovenian Research and Innovation Agency (Research Core Funding P1-0188).
 M. Tolstykh is supported by the Russian Science Foundation (25-17-00314).
 Z. Wang is supported by the Office of Naval Research (Grant N000141812216).
 G. Zhang is supported by the US National Science Foundation (RISE-253055).

 \datastatement All data used in this study were retrieved from the WP-MIP forecast portal \citep{WPMIPportal26}.
 The recommended citation for such data is, ``the data from [CONTRIBUTOR LIST] used in this work were distributed by the Weather Prediction Model Intercomparison Project (https://www.wcrp-esmo.org/activities/wp-mip) under the CC-BY-4.0 license.''
 The software used for analysis and plotting is available at https://github.com/WP-MIP/verification.